parryc/thevoid/templates/leflan/language_lithuanian.md

 * añt - on; expressing feelings towards smth
 * àrti - close to
 * bè - without
+* daug - a lot of
 * dėl - due to
 * įstižai - diagonal
 * iš - out of; from; since (movement from in to out)
+* mažai - a bit of
 * nuõ - from (outside of - no movement)
 * põ - after
 * prie - next to